MinutePhysics

 MinutePhysics is an educational YouTube channel created by Henry Reich in 2011.
 The channel's videos use whiteboard animation to explain physics-related topics.
 Early videos on the channel were approximately one minute long.
-As of May 2025, the channel has over 5 million subscribers.
+As of May 2025, the channel has over 5.85 million subscribers.

-Videos from MinutePhysics have been featured on PBS NewsHour, Huffington Post, NBC, and Gizmodo.
-MinutePhysics is a channel that can be viewed through YouTube EDU.
-Videos from the channel published prior to April 2016 are also made available to download as a podcast.

-Videos
+Background and video content

+MinutePhysics was created by Henry Reich in 2011.
+Reich attended Grinnell College, where he studied mathematics and physics.
+He then attended the Perimeter Institute for Theoretical Physics, where he earned his master's degree in theoretical physics from the institute's Perimeter Scholars International program.

-The most popular MinutePhysics video, with more than 17 million views, discusses whether it is more suitable to walk or to run when trying to avoid rain.
+The video content on MinutePhysics deals with concepts in physics.
+Examples of videos Reich has uploaded onto the channel include one dealing with the concept of "touch" in regards to electromagnetism.
+Another deals with the concept of dark matter.
+The most viewed MinutePhysics video, with more than 20 million views, discusses whether it is more suitable to walk or to run when trying to avoid rain.
 Reich also has uploaded a series of three videos explaining the Higgs Boson.
 In March 2020, Reich produced a video that explained exponential projection of statistics as data is being collected, using the evolving record related to COVID-19 data.

 Collaborations

-MinutePhysics has collaborated with Vsauce, as well as the director of the Perimeter Institute for Theoretical Physics, Neil Turok, and Destin Sandlin of Smarter Every Day.
+MinutePhysics has collaborated with Vsauce, as well as the director of the Perimeter Institute for Theoretical Physics, Neil Turok, and Destin Sandlin (Smarter Every Day).
 MinutePhysics also has made two videos that were narrated by Neil deGrasse Tyson and one video narrated by Tom Scott.
 The channel also collaborated with physicist Sean M. Carroll in a five-part video series on time and entropy and with Grant Sanderson on a video about a lost lecture of physicist Richard Feynman, as well as a video about Bell's Theorem.
+In 2015, Reich collaborated with Randall Munroe on a video titled "How To Go To Space", which was animated similarly to the style found in Munroe's webcomic xkcd.

+Google tapped Reich for their 2017 "Be Internet Awesome" campaign, a video series aimed at creating a safer Internet space for children.

-Other channels
+Related channels

-In October 2011, Reich started a second channel, MinuteEarth.
-The channel features a similar style to his MinutePhysics videos, with a focus on the physical properties and phenomena that make up and occur on Earth.
+In October 2011, Reich, along with his father Peter and brother Alex, started MinuteEarth.
+The channel features a similar style to MinutePhysics videos, with a focus on the Earth sciences, medicine, and general health.
+MinuteEarth's team has since expanded to additional members.

-In March 2022, MinuteFood was launched.
+In March 2022, MinuteFood was launched by MinuteEarth staffers Kate Yoshida and Arcadi Garcia.
+Its videos focus on food science.